How do you know when you've reached orgasm?

 - "I don't know how to describe it, but I know it when I feel it."

 For men, orgasm is generally, though not always, accompanied by ejaculation.
 Women may also ejaculate clear liquid during an orgasm.
 Some people do not know if they have had an orgasm.
 This may be because the sensations they feel seem too mild to be considered an orgasm.
-It is important to concentrate on and enjoy what you do feel.
+It's good to concentrate on and enjoy what you do feel.
 Both women and men can teach themselves to orgasm by touching their genitals in pleasurable ways until the intensity turns into sexual release.
 If at first you don't orgasm, try, try again, and again, and again!Alice!